panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/karan/image15.png

-Open **Powershell** and execute the following commands:
+Open **PowerShell** and execute the following commands:

 .. code-block:: posh
+  :emphasize-lines: 1,3,5

-  # Enables the VM to receive Windows Powershell remote commands sent using WS-Management.
+  # Enables the VM to receive Windows PowerShell remote commands sent using WS-Management.
 Enabled by default in Windows Server 2012 R2 and later.
   Enable-PSRemoting -Force
   # Default execution policy in Windows Server 2012 R2 and later.
 Requires a digital signature from a trusted publisher on scripts and configuration files that are downloaded from the Internet.
 Does not require digital signatures on scripts that you have written on the local computer.
   Set-ExecutionPolicy RemoteSigned -Force